VA

 As mentioned above, aspiring forensics students in Virginia are strongly encouraged to verify the accreditation status of their programs and educational institutions.
 Recognized accreditation agencies serve to gauge educational effectiveness by evaluating program faculty, student outcomes, school finances, quality of curricula, and other variables.

-For programmatic accreditation, the Forensic Science Education Program Accreditation Commission (FEPAC) is the gold standard.
-As of April 2018, only one school in Virginia offers FEPAC-accredited bachelor’s and master’s programs: the Virginia Commonwealth University (VCU).
-However, program applicants should note that many reputable forensic science, criminal justice and crime scene investigation programs do not have FEPAC accreditation.
+The Forensic Science Education Program Accreditation Commission (FEPAC) is the gold standard for programmatic accreditation.
+As of July 2023, several schools in Virginia offer FEPAC-accredited programs.
+Program applicants should note that several reputable forensic sciences, criminal justice, and crime scene investigation programs do not have FEPAC accreditation.
 In this case, the institutional accreditation of a particular school should carry more weight in the decision process.

-For institutional accreditation, there are six regional agencies recognized by the US Department of Labor.
-The Southern Association of Colleges and Schools Commission on Colleges (SACS) is the main accreditation body, offering program approvals across Virginia, Texas, Louisiana, Florida, Mississippi, Alabama, Georgia, North Carolina, South Carolina, Kentucky, and Tennessee.
+For institutional accreditation, six regional agencies are recognized by the US Department of Labor.
+The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) is the main accreditation body, offering program approvals across Virginia, Texas, Louisiana, Florida, Mississippi, Alabama, Georgia, North Carolina, South Carolina, Kentucky, and Tennessee.

 School Name City Forensic